 A critical element of the COVID-19 infection process is binding of the viral ‘spike’ glycoprotein to the cell receptor protein (angiotensin-converting enzyme 2 (ACE2)), a process that allows the virus particle to be taken into the cell.
 A nanobody, raised against the COVID-19 spike protein, strongly binds to it thus preventing binding to the receptor and blocking cell entry.
 A variety of physical techniques (eg. Synchrotrons) are being used to determine the structure of nanobodies bound to the SARS-CoV-2 spike protein and determine the exact target area of the antigen.

 The nanobodies are obtained by immunising an alpaca or llama with specific fragments of the virus' spike protein.
 After a number of days, blood is taken from the alpaca and the antibodies extracted.
 Their small size, solubility and stability make them attractive as candidate therapeutic agents.
 These properties give them the potential to be used similarly to a convalescent serum, effectively stopping progression of the disease and also developed into an inhaled treatment since the nanobodies would be deposited directly into the lungs, the primary location of COVID-19 infection.

 Given the severity of the COVID-19 pandemic and the urgent need for innovative therapeutic solutions, there are several international scientific groups now researching this area using both alpacas and llamas as the source of nanobodies.
-A notable result (23/2/2021) is highlighted in "The Guardian", reporting the development of a electrochemical coronavirus test for Covid-19 using camelid nanobodies.
+A notable result (23/2/2021) is highlighted in "The Guardian", which reports the development of a electrochemical coronavirus test for Covid-19 using camelid nanobodies.
 This test is three times faster than lateral flow antigen tests and almost as accurate as PCR assays.